 To track output and outcome level project results, the awardee will be tasked at project start-up with taking particular care in developing a PMP that provides the basis for learning and performance management to continuously inform project implementation.
 The plan will also contribute to the proposed impact evaluation, which is expected to assess the contribution to change at the project outcome level (see more under Evaluation, below).
 While developing the PMP in collaboration with the project AOR/COR, the implementer will need to pay particular attention to the innovative, adaptive nature of the project given that many of the precise inputs to the principal PRG activity will not be known until the PEA action research is conducted and recommendations made.

-The PMP will clearly identify custom outcome and output level performance indicators, coupled with standard foreign assistance indicators as well as targets.
+The PMP will clearly identify custom outcome and output level performance indicators, coupled with Standard Foreign Assistance indicators as well as targets.
+Illustrative targets for output and some outcome measures will be included in the Program Description of the award document.
+Targets will then be finalized during the PMP development process and, in some cases, set once baseline levels have been determined.
 Measuring progress per these indicators will be will be achieved by a combination of means of verification to be specified by the PMP, such as those suggested in the indicative project Logical Framework in Annex B. This will likely include rigorous baseline, midterm and end line surveys, complemented by secondary data analysis.
 The project PMP will facilitate ongoing analysis of the project’s theory of change, and guide management decisions related to activity modifications throughout implementation, particularly as PEA action research and related public dialogue events may result in adjusted activity approaches and inputs.

 The expected results presented in the Logical Framework are an illustration of acceptable, quantitative and qualitative, measures of program outputs and outcomes.
 The awardee will further develop the PMP beyond what is presented in this logical framework with the support of USAID/Senegal and USAID Niger Office staff.
-During the three first months of the project, the successful applicant will be expected to design and conduct a baseline survey to establish performance baselines upon which progress will be measured for the program’s outcome and output-level results.
-The same survey will be repeated at mid-point of implementation and at the end of the project.
-Ongoing performance monitoring costs, including baseline, mid-line and end line surveys, will be approximately 5% of the program budget.
+During the three first months of the project, the successful applicant will be expected to design and conduct baseline data collection, in order to establish pre-intervention beginning values upon which progress will be measured for the program’s outcome and output-level results.
+Data collection will be repeated per the collection frequency determined for each indicator in order to track progress towards targets .
+Ongoing performance monitoring costs, including baseline and subsequent data collection activities, will be approximately 5% of the program budget.
 Results will be formally reported on an annual basis in USAID/Niger’s Performance Plan and Report (PPR), and to the AOR/COR on a biannual basis.
-A full list of preliminary illustrative indicators for this project is proposed in the annexed indicative Logical Framework.
+A full list of preliminary illustrative indicators for this project is proposed in the annexed indicative Logical Framework, along with a list of illustrative targets per Fiscal Year for the Standard Foreign Assistance Indicators.

 Evaluation: